« Previous Page

 Risk Factors for Breast Cancer

 Ductal carcinoma in situ (DCIS) is a noninvasive condition that can evolve to invasive cancer, with variable frequency and time course.
-Some authors include DCIS with invasive breast cancer statistics, but others argue that the term be replaced by ductal intraepithelial neoplasia, similar to the terminology used for cervical and prostate precursor lesions, and that breast cancer statistics exclude these DCIS cases.
+Some authors include DCIS with invasive breast cancer statistics, but others argue that the term be replaced by ductal intraepithelial neoplasia, similar to the terminology used for cervical and prostate precursor lesions, and that breast cancer statistics exclude DCIS.

 Development of breast cancer after treatment of DCIS depends on the characteristics of the lesion but also on the delivered treatment.
 One large randomized trial found that 13.4% of women treated by lumpectomy alone developed ipsilateral invasive breast cancer within 90 months, compared with 3.9% of those treated by lumpectomy and radiation.
 The best evidence indicates that most DCIS lesions will not evolve to invasive cancer and that those that do can still usually be managed successfully, even after that transition.
 Thus, the detection and treatment of nonpalpable DCIS often represents overdiagnosis and overtreatment.

-Attempts to define low-risk DCIS cases that can be managed with fewer therapies is important.
+Attempts to define low-risk DCIS cases that can be managed with fewer therapies are important.
 One such effort analyzed a series of 706 DCIS patients who were monitored to develop the University of Southern California/Van Nuys Prognostic Scoring Index, which defines the risk of recurrent DCIS and invasive cancer among women with DCIS based on age, margin width, tumor size, and grade.
-The low-risk group, comprising a third of the cases, experienced only 1% DCIS recurrences and no invasive cancers, independent of the use of postoperative radiation therapy.
-The moderate- and high-risk groups had higher recurrence rates, and they benefited from postlumpectomy radiation.
-Overall, only approximately 1% died of breast cancer.
+The low-risk group, comprising one-third of the cases, experienced only 1% of DCIS recurrences and no invasive cancers, independent of the use of postoperative radiation therapy.
+The moderate- and high-risk groups had higher recurrence rates, and they benefited from postlumpectomy radiation therapy.
+Overall, approximately 1% died of breast cancer.
 In a separate study, adjuvant tamoxifen therapy was shown to reduce the incidence of invasive breast cancer.